delautour/ykl/readme.md

 ### Front-matter

 Syntax in front-matter is the same as any other block, however the behaivour is altered.
-Any assignments made will be available within sections, and will not be yielded from the block.
+Any assignments made will available as block locals, but *will not* be yielded from the block.

+### End-matter

+End matter can be used to apply a final transformation to elements yielded from the block.
+This is a shorthand applying a pipeline operator to the entire block

 ### How does `-` work**